elf4j/elf4j-api/README.md

 is, the result of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

-Similar to the case of placeholder token, this special handling of `Supplier` arguments is by convention and not syntactically enforced by the API or SPI.
-This affords the API user the convenience and flexibility of mixing `Supplier` functions and other `Object` types when forming the log message.
-In case a lambda expression is used for the `Supplier` function, the lambda needs to be explicitly cast.
+This special handling of `Supplier` arguments is by convention, and not syntactically enforced by the API or SPI.
+It affords the API user the convenience and flexibility of mixing `Supplier` functions and other `Object` types when calling the `Logger#log(...)` methods.
+Note that, when a lambda is used for the `Supplier` function, the API user needs to downcast the lambda explicitly to `Supplier/Supplier<T>`.
 For example:

 ```jshelllanguage
 logger.atInfo()